franckverrot/stage1/help/_posts/2000-12-30-stage-1-s-automated-builder.md

 category: general
 ---

-**Stage1**'s default builder for Symfony 2 does a number of things for you:
+**Stage1**'s default builder for Symfony2 does a number of things for you:

 1. Setting up a default `parameters.yml`
 2. Installing dependencies with [Composer](http://getcomposer.org/)